 Oberlin began its commemoration of Black History Month more than 30 years ago following the establishment of a Black Studies Department in 1967.
 Early efforts by the department involved a day or weeklong program with a keynote speaker, or a series of events sprinkled throughout the month that brought in prominent civic and political leaders, scholars, writers, dancers, and musicians of African descent.

 In recent years, a committee led by faculty and staff from the Africana studies department and the Multicultural Resource Center has organized these events.
 Programming often centers on the theme established by the national Black History Month organization, the Association for the Study of African American Life and History.
 The committee often receives financial and in-kind support from several of the college's academic and administrative departments and some community organizations.
 The committee's leadership, with support from other partners, has brought to campus a rich and diverse collection of events that touch upon the cultural, social, political, spiritual, artistic, and historical issues that define Oberlin.

 During lunchtime, close to the end of each fall semester, Professor of Bassoon George Sakakeeny hosts a celebration of holiday spirit in the student lounge of the Conservatory of Music.
 The entire bassoon studio (about 12-14 bassoonists) plays a variety of holiday songs arranged by staff accompanist and “court composer” Alan Montgomery, retired assistant director of Oberlin Opera Theater, and students.
 The tradition was inspired by Tuba Christmas, an international phenomenon begun in 1974.
-Others at Oberlin have also adopted this custom, producing such rival Christmas celebrations as Marimba Christmas and Falsetto Christmas.
+Others at Oberlin have also adopted this custom, producing newer festive celebrations as Marimba Christmas and Falsetto Christmas.